reverserhw/programming_practice/ReadMe.md

 # Hello welcome to my programming practice repository XD
 ## What is this?
-Just... my coding practice repository XD
+Just... my programming practice repository XD

 I like your advice and feedback!